petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ---

-One of the initial visions for computational reproducibility dates back to the early 90s where
+One of the initial visions for computational reproducibility dates back to the early 90s, where
 [Claerbout and Karrenbach](https://doi.org/10.1190/1.1822162)
-shared their goal that researchers would be able to reproduce their results a year or more later with a single button.
+shared their goal that researchers would be able to reproduce their results "a year or more later with a single button.""

 These days, the open science movement has made code and data sharing more prevalent,